malahx/QuickMods/QuickStart/GameData/QuickMods/QuickStart/README.md

 #### Changelog

 v2.14-dev - 2017.02
-* New: Added an option to disable black screen
+* New: Added an option to disable black screen.

 v2.13 - 2017.02.18
 * New: Added a black screen when QuickStart wait,